seanpm2001/Learn/README.md

 The table consists of hundreds of image files, an image for every programming language is listed on a table.
 This may cause your system to lag/crash.
 Unfortunately, I couldn't put this notice any higher.
 If you are still reading this, your system has not crashed yet (unless it softlocked) for reference, here are the page viewing requirements (all estimates)

+As of version 92 and later, 100+ emojis are included into this count.

 <details><summary><p><b>Minimum requirements (with intense lag)</b></p></summary>

 * **Bandwidth:** `728 Megabits/download (91 Megabyte download) ?/upload`